oresat/Semtech-Dev-Board/README.md

    - Use 0.1" headers and jumpers for configuration pins
 - Should
    - Have large square silk screen area for board #
    - Have copper ground pads around edge of  board for scope clips
 - Must not
    - Feature creep (don't go nuts, just make us an evaluation board of a refernece design)
+   - This includes not bothering to deal with LNAs or PAs for this board!
+It's local only.

 ## References